 - Both have excellent websites for browsing and booking.
 Uffizi museum and Accademia Museum.

-- Both are located in the centre of Florence
+- Both are located in the center of Florence

-- Both 5***** star museums in my book
+- and both 5***** star museums in my book

-- Both entrance fees are €12 to €20 depending when you go
+- Both entrance fees are €12 to €20 depending on when you go

 - You can buy your tickets online in advance